 Our advice?
 Can you trust your advisors?

 Arguably the greatest invention of the 21st century, social media has taken over everybody’s lives.
 With more than 2.3Bn people connected on Facebook, which is itself is valued at over $500Bn you can see how easy information about you can flow.
+Your activity could reveal you as a tax cheat!
 Social Media can provide HMRC with a huge amount of data.
 Let’s say you are regularly pleading poverty to The Revenue but start posting up photos of you on expensive holidays or driving flash cars.
 These activities which are out of kilter with your usual behaviour can spark interest from HMRC!
 This form of Open Source Research is available to anyone who has a mind to track you.
 HMRC is constrained by law as to how far it can go but private agencies are not.

 Our advice?
 Be careful what you share on Social Media – There are settings to share posts from ‘public’ to ‘close friends only’ – use them.